Cooking with Cositutti

 Several are from favorite ristoranti, trattorie and cooking schools that are part of our taste travels in Italy.
 Some are written in the narrative style to include the experiences we have had eating and traveling on road trips with our Italian family and friends.
 All with the belief that preparing a well-laid table to share with your family and friends in a relaxed and tranquil manner is a lost pleasure that must be found again.

-Many of our recipes can also be found on our Market Notes blog - Market Notes Cooking with Us.
+Many of our recipes can also be found on our Market Blog - Cooking with Us.

 A one bite wonder that combines a